 What happens in Silent disease?

 Many times, a woman who has difficulty conceiving will have a case of endometriosis that does not come with severe symptoms.
 This is known as silent endometriosis.
 These silent sufferers eagerly crowd into the waiting rooms of in vitro fertilisation (IVF) clinics and reproductive specialists with the hope of conceiving.
 However, these women may have endometriosis, and the in vitro attempts they take may fail.

 How endometriosis can lead to infertility in a woman and how it is treated?

 Infertility due to endometriosis could be due to several abnormalities like tubal dysfunction, impaired ovarian reserve, worsening egg quality, defect in implantation and decreased sperm motility inside the female reproductive system.
 Infertility due to endometriosis at the earlier stages can be treated by simpler treatment like ovulation induction and IUI.
 However, at advanced stages it requires IVF / ICSI as the disease spreads rapidly and destroys the ovaries.
 At later stages, usually the women are completely depleted of their eggs and have to go through egg donation programme.

-What are the precautions for women trying to conceive with endometriosis?
+What are the precautions for women trying to conceive ?